Why Your Employee Engagement Platform Needs to Be Emotionally Intelligent

 The field of Positive Psychology, whose focus is the scientific study of what leads to flourishing at the individual level and beyond, and in all environments including at work, makes much of the experiencing of positive emotions.
 Said to be one of the two key components of the elusive notion, the extent to which we experience positive emotions has been shown to be a powerful determinant of our overall level of Happiness.

 Furthermore, people who have plenty of positive emotions in their everyday lives are not just happier.
 They also tend to be healthier, learn better, and get along well with others.
 This sounds exactly like a recipe for top employee wellness – who wouldn’t want all of this rippling through their workforce!
 But what do the experts have to say about exactly how the experiencing of positive emotions are beneficial at work?
-Here come three Professors to tell us…
+Here are three Professors who know!

 – Reduced Stress and Boosted Well-Being